web development

 • I’m a huge fan of captions, and I use them wherever I can!
 But, I don’t like automated ‘gallery’ layouts, where images are butted up to each other, without captions, and no regard for content or colour clashes.

 • I think my Markdown row layouts are a better alternative, offering lots more control, without losing the gallery aesthetic.
-There are several good examples in this cycle touring post.
+There are good examples in this cycle touring post, and with different aspect ratios in this later post.

 Update, 7 June 2021: I’ve just added a Medium-style ‘zoom’ feature — so you can now click on (some) images on this page, and they’ll enlarge to fill the available space.
 This can be selectively applied to any image: by adding a zoom class to individual image KirbyTags, or (much quicker), by ticking a single checkbox in the control panel, to enable zooming for every image on the page.